Course

 Ask yourself...

-2. How did it make you feel to witness this?
+- Have you been present when someone died?
+How did it make you feel to witness this?

 Conclusion

-Hopefully, this has been an informative piece on what to expect for end-of-life care.
-Hospice can be a great resource for both the patient and caregiver.
+Palliative care at the end of life can be a great help for caregivers.
+Hospice can be a great resource in managing symptoms and providing support up until death and beyond.
 Most people do not have experience in caring for a dying person and need education and assistance throughout the journey.
-Not everyone who is dying will experience all the symptoms mentioned in this course, and it is important to note that everyone experiences the end-of-life process in their own way and own pace.
+Not everyone who is dying will experience all the symptoms mentioned in this course, and it is important to note that everyone experiences the end-of-life process in their own way and at their own pace.

 Sexual Harassment Prevention